irmen/prog8/docs/source/programming.rst

 ^^^^^^^^

 Integers are 8 or 16 bit numbers and can be written in normal decimal notation, in hexadecimal and in binary notation.
+There is no octal notation.
 You can use underscores to group digits to make long numbers more readable.
 A single character in single quotes such as ``'a'`` is translated into a byte integer, which is the PETSCII value for that character.